sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/express-router/README.md

 Note:

-* Routers are typically mounted with `use` (which matches all request methods)
+* Routers are typically mounted with `use`, which matches all request methods
 * The prefix a router was mounted with is assumed in all requests that router handles.
 That means that a router mounted with `app.use("/books", booksRouter)` can use `router.get("/")` to match a GET request to `/books`.
-* A file that's going to be mounted as a router should export the `router` object
+* A module that's going to be mounted as a router should export the `router` object

 ## Watch Out!

-* Remember the route paths are passed into the router, and every route you use will be prefixed with whatever path the router was mounted with!
+* Remember the route paths are passed into the router, and every route you use will be prefixed with whatever path the router was mounted with
 * Routes in a router are set with `router.method`, not `app.method`
 * Remember to export the `router` object from a router file